stardust1689/Portfolio/README.md

 # Portfolio

-Custom wibsite (with bootstrap) that shows a collection of projects and skills I have accquired.
+Custom website (with bootstrap) that shows a collection of projects and skills I have accquired.

 Link: https://stardust1689.github.io/Portfolio/